 Avanade is the leading provider of innovative digital and cloud services, business solutions and design-led experiences on the Microsoft ecosystem.
 Our professionals bring bold, fresh thinking combined with technology, business and industry expertise to help make a human impact on our clients, their customers and their employees.
-We are the power behind the Accenture Microsoft Business Group, helping companies to engage customers, empower employees, optimise operations and transform products, leveraging the Microsoft platform.
-Avanade has 36,000 professionals in 24 countries, bringing clients our best thinking through a collaborative culture that honours diversity and reflects the communities in which we operate.
+We are the power behind the Accenture Microsoft Business Group, helping companies to engage customers, empower employees, optimize operations and transform products, leveraging the Microsoft platform.
+Avanade has 36,000 professionals in 24 countries, bringing clients our best thinking through a collaborative culture that honors diversity and reflects the communities in which we operate.
 Majority owned by Accenture, Avanade was founded in 2000 by Accenture LLP and Microsoft Corporation.
 Learn more at www.avanade.com.

 French insurer, Generali, cuts processing time from 72 hours to 1 hour

 Avanade client, Generali, a leading French insurance company, is already experiencing the benefit of digital transformation in the first year of a five-year program to transform operational efficiency and customer service.
 In this first stage, Avanade has implemented a Robotic Process Automation (RPA) solution which has reduced the processing time of requests from 72 hours to an average of just one hour.
 Longer term, Avanade is working with Generali to increase the efficiency of its employees by integrating cognitive abilities with robots.
-With continued progress, Generali is well on track to realising that 17 percent ROI possible from the Avanade research.
+With continued progress, Generali is well on track to realizing that 17 percent ROI possible from the Avanade research.